grapestone5321/reflections/README.md

 When you've updated your document, click "Next" and Sarah will go over another difference between version control systems.

+## Reflect: Multi-File Commits
+Go add the following question and your thoughts on it to your reflections file:

+Why do you think some version control systems, like Git, allow saving multiple files in one commit, while others, like Google Docs, treat each file separately?

+When you've updated your document, click "Next", and an experienced Git user will share why version control is useful to him.

 ## Reflect: How Do You Want to Use Git?
 Go add the following question and your thoughts on it to your reflections file: